tlylt/roofind/index.md

 the user who is looking for a room.
 However, some user intractions are still in place to make the user flow complete.
 This includes the following:
 - A user will be able to indiciate whether he/she is currently "looking for a room" or "renting a room".
 This will subsequently determine the application interface they see (which the housing agent/landlord view has been omitted).
 - A user will be able to chat with the housing agent/landlord.

+Along the same vein, I decided to remove the ability for users to browse the application without logging in.
+This is because I feel that the user flow gets confusing when the user who is not logged in tries to access the other screens of the application.
+Instead of the convenience of having an option to browse the rooms without login, I decided to keep the interface and user flow standard, and make it more useful for login users (ability to save and chat with the room owner).

 ### Updates in functionalities
 #### Comparison feature